Looking for fun facts about dogs? From dalmatians being born without their spots to dogs not being colorblind, check out these dog facts now!

 6. Dogs have an extraordinary sense of hearing

+This is another fact about dogs that shows why they’re better than us humans.
 Dogs are innately gifted with great senses making them worthwhile companions to help humans in times of emergency.

 Some breeds make great search and rescue dogs, with not only their sense of smell being used to track but their excellent hearing ability is used in aiding humans in the search for whatever they are looking for.

 That’s right – all that talk of dogs seeing in monochrome is absolutely untrue.
 Dogs have color receptors in their eyes that allow them to distinguish tones of blue and yellow.

 Though our range is much wider, a human with a single damaged color receptor sees the world very similarly to our furry friends.
 This is such a good dog fact you’ll be able to use on trivia night.